AvolitesLtd/TitanManual/docs/remote-control/setting-up-the-remote.md

 > We advise using a dedicated wireless access point rather than a wireless router (ADSL router).
 Although routers are cheaper, the WiFi connection through to the Ethernet can be flaky.
-Some routers can be switched to an *"access point"* mode to avoid this problem.
+Some routers can be switched to an <em>"access point"</em> mode to avoid this problem.

 You need to set up the network settings on the Wireless Access Point, the mobile device and the console so that they can communicate with each